chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 * View or edit the properties of a deployed item by double-clicking it or by selecting it and clicking ![Edit deployed](/images/button_edit_deployed.png).
 * Click **Deployment Properties** to select the [orchestrators](/xl-deploy/concept/understanding-orchestrators.html) that XL Deploy should use when generating the deployment plan.
 * Click **Preview** to preview the deployment plan that XL Deploy generates.
 You can double-click each step to see the script that XL Deploy will use to execute the step.
+In preview mode, when you click a deployable, deployed, or a step, XL Deploy highlights all the related deployables, deployeds, and steps.
 * Click **Advanced** if you want to adjust the deployment plan by skipping steps or inserting pauses.

 **Note:** Double-clicking the **Advanced** button causes XL Deploy to generate two deployment tasks instead of one.
 This is a known issue.
 To remove the unneeded task, go to the [Task Monitor](/xl-deploy/how-to/monitor-and-reassign-deployment-tasks.html), open the pending task, and cancel it.